Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: SED evolution: Multi-group RHD Simulations

 Followed by the breakout signal, the decay is significantly slower than the rise, which lasts for 5 minutes before the ejecta expands beyond from the simulation domain.
 In the decay, the photon energy peak quickly shifts from $\sim100$eV to $\sim30$eV.
 Similar to the backward ejecta, the lower energy SED $h\nu\lesssim20$eV can be approximated by a black-body component corresponding to temperature $\sim 10^{5}$K. The luminosity for $h\nu\gtrsim630$eV is below $10^{40}\rm erg~s^{-1}$ except near the breakout emission.

 In the inset figure, we show the ``hardness-luminosity'' evolution of these SEDs.
-We define a ``soft X-ray to UV-optical ratio'' as the ratio between total luminosity above and below 250eV, and a ``soft X-ray luminosity'' as the total luminosity above 250eV.
-The dashed line and hollow data points are directly from simulations, corresponding to SEDs that are plotted in the main figure.
-The solid line and filled data points includes a thin, blackbody emitting disk for $M_{\rm BH}=10^{6}M_{\odot}$.
+We define a ``soft X-ray to UV-optical ratio'' as the ratio between total luminosity above and below 250eV: $L(>0.25\rm KeV)$/$L(\leq0.25 \rm KeV)$, and a ``soft X-ray luminosity'' as the total luminosity above 250eV: $L(>0.25\rm KeV)$.
+The dashed line and hollow data points are directly from simulations, derived from the SEDs that are plotted in the main figure.

+In addition, we show an estimated ``hardness-luminosity'' evolution including the analytical spectrum of a quiescent disk.
+The solid line and filled data points include a thin, thermal disk for $M_{\rm BH}=10^{6}M_{\odot}$.
 We assume the disk accretion rate $\dot{M}=0.1\dot{M}_{\rm Edd}$, with inner radius $r_{\rm in}=6r_{\rm g}$ and outer radius $r_{\rm in}=1000r_{\rm g}$.
+For the disk spectrum, each radial annulus is assumed to be emitting at local blackbody temperature and then integrated between the inner and outer radius to infer the disk spectrum.

-The `hardness-luminosity'' evolution show the trend that as the luminosity rises, SED becomes harder, and cycles back to softer during luminosity decay.
-This is roughly consistent with the hysteresis cycle that often seen in QPE flares.
-In the simulations, it is largely driven by breakout emission and following evolution, the timescale is more brief than some observed cycles \citep[][e.g]{arcodia2021x,chakraborty2024testing,nicholl2024quasi}.
+The ``hardness-luminosity'' evolution show the trend that as the luminosity rises, SED becomes harder.
+For example, when the $L(>0.25\rm KeV)$ rises from $\sim 10^{41}\rm erg~s^{-1}$ to $\sim 10^{44}\rm erg~s^{-1}$, the ratio $L(>0.25\rm KeV)$/$L(\leq0.25 \rm KeV)$ increases three orders of magnitude.
+During the luminosity decay, the ``hardness'' ratio cycles back to $L(>0.25\rm KeV)$/$L(\leq0.25 \rm KeV)\sim10^{-3}$.
+This is roughly consistent with the hysteresis cycle that often seen in QPE flares, where the flare effective temperature increases a few times during the rise and decreases to nearly the initial temperature during the decay.
+The ``hardness ratio-luminosity'' variation in our simulation shows higher amplitudes compared to observed QPE flare variations \cite[e.g.][]{arcodia2022ero1}, but the discrepancy can be related to definitions of hardness ratio and luminosity.
+However, the timescale of the hysteresis cycle in the simulations is less than 10 minutes, which is significantly briefer than the most observed cycles \citep[][e.g]{arcodia2021x,chakraborty2024testing,nicholl2024quasi}.
+We discuss potential directions to prolong the simulated soft X-ray flare and alternative scenarios in Section~\ref{subsec:favored_condition}.

 A significant difference between the multi-group simulations and the gray simulations is the total luminosity.
 The inset plots in the upper panel of Figure~\ref{fig:multi_spec_h03} show that the total luminosity summed over all frequency groups in the multi-group runs shares the same trend as the gray RHD luminosity, but can be higher than the gray RHD luminosity for about one order of magnitude.
 We also find the same trend in the forward ejecta.
 In Figure~\ref{fig:multi_lc_h03}, we show the evolution of $\nu L_{\nu}=\nu_{i}\int_{\nu_{i}}^{\nu_{i+1}}L_{\nu}d\nu/(\nu_{i+1}-\nu_{i})$ for five representative groups together with the bolometric luminosity from gray RHD counterpart, effectively $\nu L_{\nu}=\int_{0}^{\infty}L_{\nu}d\nu$.
 The time sample separation is 20 seconds.